jchartrand/zenodo-git-up/README.md

 #### Use

-Runs directly from this Github repository, using Github pages, which publishes the repository as a web site.

-To use, open:
+Open the upload form in this Github repository:

 https://jchartrand.github.io/zenodo-git-up/public/index.html

+which will show you the form for running the upload.

+You will then need to specify a few things including the repository that holds the I.Sicily files.
+The upload can be run directly on the I.Sicily github respository itself, but a safer approach is to fork the I.Sicily Github repository and run the upload on the forked copy.
+After the upload is finished create a pull request from the forked repository back to the
+I.Sicily repository.
+Running the upload on the forked copy allows one to check for problems before actually modifying the original repository.
+It also makes it easier to see which commits were part of the upload.

-Then fill out the form with:
+So, once you've forked the I.Sicily repo, fill out the form with:

-- A Github token
+- Github OAuth Token

-Which you can get as described here:  https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line
+A Github token which you can get as described here:  https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line

-  It has to be a token given to the owner of the repository.
+The token has to be a token given to the owner of the repository.

+- Github Repository

+The name of the Github repository holding the I.Sicily files

-- Your Zenodo token
+- A Zenodo token

-which you can get as described here:
+which you can get  here:  https://zenodo.org/account/settings/applications/tokens/new/

 - the name of the repository that has the TEI files